arthurbernierjr/sfs/src/course-materials/unit3/week-22/day-1/lab.md

 # React Router

-Spin a new react up using create-react-app
+Spin a new react up using lets-code

 Look over the working [Solution](https://vhixt.csb.app/)